lsst-sqre/phalanx/docs/ops/cachemachine/updating-recommended.rst

 When a new version is to be approved (after passing through its prior QA and sign-off gates), the "recommended" tag must be updated to point to the new version.

 This really is as simple as pulling the new target version, tagging it as recommended, and pushing it again.
-This is, sadly, necessary--there is no way to tag an image on Docker Hub without pulling and re-pushing it.
+This is, sadly, necessary — there is no way to tag an image on Docker Hub without pulling and re-pushing it.
 However, the push will be a no-op, since all the layers are, by definition, already there, so while the pull may be slow, the push will be fast.

 The procedure is as follows: